marmelab/greenframe-cli/README.md

 ## Syncing With GreenFrame.io

 If you want to get more insights about your carbon footprint, you can sync your analysis with [GreenFrame.io](https://greenframe.io).
-This service will provide:
+This service provides:

 - A dashboard to monitor your carbon footprint over time
 - A detailed analysis of your carbon footprint, with a breakdown by scenario, container, scenario step, and component